 Also, there is an entry fee, just a few bucks.

 The path starts from the wooden steps at the end of the sand part, where the sign reads “South Head Heritage Trail”.
-Go along the path uphill through the gun emplacement until you reach the asphalt road.
+Go along the footpath uphill through the gun emplacement until you reach the asphalt road.
 Continue walking the path until it becomes a narrow footpath.
-Go past the Lady Jane Beach as we are after the shoreline, not the nudes.
+Go past the Lady Jane Beach as we are here because of the shoreline, not the nudes.
 After a short walk, there will be a sign indicating the loop track start.
 Walk just a little more to see some views of the city, Manly and Eastern Suburbs.
 And very soon after the footbridge you finally reach the lighthouse.

 Now there are two options: